 The Board Chairperson is Ms. Florencia G. Tarriela, a position she has been holding since 2005.
 Chairperson Tarriela has extensive experience in the banking industry and is an active member of numerous banking and non-profit institutions.
 She is currently a Life Sustaining Member of Bankers Institute of the Philippines (BAIPHIL), Financial Executive of the Philippines (FINEX) and ICD.
 She has also been a Board Trustee of Tulay sa Pag-unlad, Inc. (TSPI) since 2003.
 She was a former Undersecretary of Finance, a former Alternate Board Member of the Monetary Board of BSP, Alternate Board Member of Land Bank and PDIC, and was a Managing Partner and the First Filipina Vice President of Citibank N.A., Philippines.
-She is a columnist for öBusiness Optionsö of the Manila Bulletin and öFINEX Folioö of Business World.
-As an Independent Director, Chairperson Tarriela sits as Chairman of the Corporate Governance/Nomination/Remuneration/Sustainability Committee and member of the two (2) Board Committees namely, the Board Audit and Compliance Committee and Board IT Governance Committee.
-She also sits as a Non-Voting Member in the Executive Committee.
+She is a columnist for õBusiness Optionsö of the Manila Bulletin and õFINEX Folioö of Business World.
+As an Independent Director, Chairperson Tarriela sits as Chairman of the Corporate Governance/Nomination/Remuneration/Sustainability Committee and member of the two (2) Board Committees namely, the Board Audit and Compliance Committee.